 Home Building Compensation Fund

-- All residential work exceeding $20,000 must have a certificate of insurance under the Home Building Compensation Fund.
-Certificates must show the correct property details and include all work covered under the building contract, eg, dwelling and swimming pool.
+- All residential work over $20,000 must have a certificate of insurance under the Home Building Compensation Fund.
+Certificates should show the correct property details and include all work covered under the building contract, eg, dwelling and swimming pool.

-- If your residential building work exceeds $5,000 and you choose to complete the work as an owner-builder, you will need to obtain an Owner-Builder Permit from NSW Fair Trading.
-You can read information about becoming an owner-builder and the permit requirements on the NSW Government Fair Trading website.
+- If your residential building work is over $10,000 and you choose to complete the work as an owner-builder, you'll need an Owner-Builder Permit from NSW Fair Trading.

 Section 7.11 (Section 94) and 64 contributions

 - Development contributions are payments made by developers to Council for the provision of public infrastructure.
-These contributions allow Council to provide public amenities and services to meet the increased demands created by a new development.
+These contributions allow us to provide public amenities and services for the new development.
 These can include shared pathways, libraries or roads.

 Long service levy

-- The NSW Government has put a levy on all building and construction work valued at $25,000 or more (incl.
+- The NSW Government has put a levy on all building and construction work valued at $250,000 or more (incl.
 GST).
-This levy rate is calculated at 0.35% of the total cost of the work.
-Council is an agent for the collection of long service levy payments.
-You will need to pay the levy at the time you lodge your CDC.
+This levy rate is 0.25% of the total cost of the work.

-Council will send you a formal determination and CDC with the stamped approved plans and specifications.
+- a formal determination (consent) and CDC with the stamped approved plans and specifications

-A CDC lapses after five years, unless physical work has commenced, or where you have acted upon the approved use.
+A CDC lapses after five years, unless physical work has started, or where you have acted upon the approved use.

-- obtain all relevant approvals and permits required (see step 2 on this page for more information)
+- get all relevant approvals and permits required (see Step 2 - separate approvals or permits)

 - make sure all environmental controls are in place eg, sediment fence, hoardings, dust control

-- ensure that the required signage has been provided to identify the site, eg, builder and principal certifier's details
+- ensure the construction site has the required signage.
+This includes the builder and principal certifier's details

-- ensure provisions have been made for construction waste
+- ensure there are provisions for construction waste.

-You will need to obtain an OC before you occupy or use any part of the building.
-The principal certifier must issue the OC.
-The OC verifies the principal certifier is satisfied that the building is suitable to occupy or use in accordance with the:
+You will need to get an Occupation Certificate (OC) before you occupy or use any part of the building (if change of use).
+The OC authorises the occupation and use of a new building or building section in line with the:

 - development consent conditions.

-Before your principal certifier issues the OC they will consider the:
+Before your Principal Certifier (PC) issues the OC, they will consider the:

 - structural adequacy